Archie Cooley: Coaching career

 Cooley began his coaching career at Southside High School in Heidelberg, Mississippi, where he worked for seven years.
 From 1971 to 1973 he was a linebacker and defensive line coach at Alcorn State University.
 Cooley moved to Tennessee State University in 1974 as a linebacker coach.

 The success Cooley achieved at Mississippi Valley State is attributed to his design of his innovative "Satellite Express" passing offense, which was a no huddle offense featuring five wide receivers.
 Cooley led the Mississippi Valley State Delta Devils to their only Division I-AA playoff appearance in 1984.
 The 1984 Mississippi Valley State Delta Devils football team set different passing, receiving, and scoring records that featured Jerry Rice and quarterback Willie Totten.
 To this day, Cooley is the winningest coach in the history of the Delta Devil football program.
 He also served as an associate professor of physical education at Mississippi Valley State.

-In 1987 Cooley moved on to University of Arkansas at Pine Bluff, which was then an NAIA member before the school moved up to the Southwestern Athletic Conference (SWAC) in the 1990s.
+In 1987 Cooley moved on to University of Arkansas at Pine Bluff, which was a NAIA member at the time.
 He coached there for four years, from 1987 to 1990, and served as athletic director and associate professor.
+He resigned from his position after the NAIA found 41 player ineligibility violations under his tenure, with the NAIA giving the program the "death penalty."

-In 1993, Cooley was hired as head coach at Norfolk State University, where he stayed for only one year.
+Cooley worked at Southern as an offensive coordinator in 1992 before being hired as head coach at Norfolk State University in 1992, where he stayed for only one year before being pressured to resign.

-After a long hiatus from the coaching scene, Cooley returned when he became head coach at Paul Quinn College located in Dallas.
+Cooley later worked as an offensive coordinator at Texas Southern and Carter-Riverside High School before becoming the head coach at Paul Quinn College in Dallas.
 Paul Quinn was an NAIA member school which was then establishing a new football program, and Cooley was responsible for starting the program from the ground up.
-He served as head coach from 2000 to 2006.
-The school was experiencing financial and accreditation issues and its administration decided to drop the football program after the 2006 season.
+He served as head coach from 2000 to 2006 when the administration decided to drop the football program after the 2006 season due to financial difficulties.

 In 2007, Cooley was inducted into the Southwestern Athletic Conference Hall of Fame.